Rice Lake Ice Fishing

 out the front entrance to the tent!

-high school field house, we checked again on the chainsaw
+over to the high school field house, we checked again on the chainsaw

 carving; the lifeless logs were beginning to take on a personality and

 the pile of sawdust around the carvers was getting deeper.
 Inside

 the 55,000 square-foot field house was the giant Klondike Craft Show

 offering every imaginable craft possible from 100 crafters (rugs bowls,

 artwork, wood, leather, furniture, photography, personal items and more

 fur hats... to mention only a few).
 And there was Educational

 Programming 2010, with everything from lessons in how to pan for gold

 (yep, there really is gold that can be panned for in Wisconsin!),

-to lessons in native skills and primitive crafts, to minerals, outdoor lore and
+to lessons in native skills and primitive crafts, to minerals, outdoor

-free dogsled rides for children, sleigh rides, the Klondike Antique
+I mention the free dogsled rides for children, sleigh rides, the Klondike

 and on Sunday, a Native American Cultural Exhibition?
 Phew!

-price: a Family Pass (two adults and three children for one
+price: a Family Pass (two adults and three children for one day) is

-getting low and the carvers were almost done.
-I knew I was done,
+low and the carvers were almost done.
+I knew I was done, and was

-I didn't mention one last "event" for the day.
+if I didn't mention one last "event" for the day.
 We

 were only mildly hungry, but we had seen a place in town (while checking

-out the Ice Palace -- something that has been "happening" since the 1920s.
+out the Ice Palace -- something that has been "happening"

-volunteers headed by the area firefighters, put in more
+winter, volunteers headed by the area firefighters, put in more

 Very cool -- don't

 is a restaurant called Riverstone Restaurant and Tavern, where we enjoyed

 a marvelous Walleye Cakes appetizer and a cocktail as we discussed

 the days sights and sounds.
-Riverstone is another
+Riverstone is another smoke-free environment